List of bicycle-sharing systems: Oklahoma City, OK

 On 18 May 2012, the City of Oklahoma City launched its bike share program known as Spokies.
 On 1 August 2014, Spokies became part of EMBARK, Oklahoma City's transit agency.
 The system has eight docking stations and 145 bikes throughout downtown Oklahoma City.

 Philadelphia, PA

 On 23 April 2015, the City of Philadelphia launched its privately funded Indego bike share program with 60 docking stations and 600 bikes, located in Center City, South Philadelphia, Northern Liberties, and University City.
-It used equipment by B-Cycle and was operated by Bicycle Transit Systems with a naming sponsorship from locally based health insurer Independence.
+It uses equipment by B-Cycle and is operated by Bicycle Transit Systems with a naming sponsorship from locally based health insurer Independence.